neoforged/Documentation/docs/advanced/extensibleenums.md

 - Inline in the JSON file as an array of constants (only allowed for primitive values, Strings and for passing null to any reference type)
 - As a reference to a field of type `EnumProxy<TheEnum>` in a class from the mod (see `EnumProxy` example above)
+  - The first parameter specifies the target enum and the subsequent parameters are the ones to be passed to the enum constructor
 - As a reference to a method returning `Object`, where the return value is the parameter value to use.
 The method must have exactly two parameters of type `int` (index of the parameter) and `Class<?>` (expected type of the parameter)
   - The `Class<?>` object should be used to cast (`Class#cast()`) the return value in order to keep `ClassCastException`s in mod code.